 And of course, some PEOPLE (not just women) can be a bit relaxed about their relationship status.
 Some people cheat.
 Some people flirt to get an ego boost.
 People aren’t perfect.
 But as I explained earlier, this isn’t intended to be malicious.

 So what to say if she has a boyfriend that comes as a ‘surprise’ to you?
 I would be playful.
 Playfulness diffuses tension.
 It also allows you to ‘vent’ in a way that isn’t hostile towards her.

-Still even under these circumstances I wouldn’t ever advocate trying to ‘steal’ someone else’s girlfriend.
+Still, even under these circumstances, I wouldn’t ever advocate trying to ‘steal’ someone else’s girlfriend.
 Morals aside, the facts are if she’s just coming out of something big then she’ll need time to re-orientate herself and be okay to be by herself.
 If you want anything meaningful here then it’s not the wussy option to express an interest in getting to know her better before making your move.

 You need to also be mindful here to keep some distance until she’s definitely out of a relationship.
-Step in too early: too many messages, too much emotional (or even sexual) support when she’s unsure about what to do usually doesn’t make people break up faster.
+Step in too early: too many messages, and too much emotional (or even sexual) support when she’s unsure about what to do usually doesn’t make people break up faster.
 It usually means because she’s getting her physical or emotional needs met with you that she doesn’t need to analyze whether her relationship is working or not.

 Added to this she will feel guilty and actually incentivised to stay in the relationship.
-So on a moral, or cold hard strategic, level this doesn’t work.
+So on a moral, or cold hard strategic, level, this doesn’t work.
 If someone is showing signs of being undecided or confused stand back; let her come to her own conclusions.
 Stand back.